swch/strivve-docs-nextjs/src/pages/strivve-components/cardupdatr-new/index.md

 ### Server Component

 A server component is required to create the cardholder, card and address.
 There are three SDKs that support this functionality.
 Java, Node and C#.
-The javaascript library can also be used within a client to create the user.
+The javascript library can also be used within a client to create the user.

 The data format for the data objects can be found on the (API/SDK reference guide)[https://swch.github.io/slate].